NHOrus/srwq-compilation/episode-11.md

 - Irm, the theoretical leader of this band of misfits, piloting a Gespenst because there was no room for our Grungust-tank in the Trilobite.
 - Kai, has pretty much supplanted Irm as leader even though his true allegiance is unknown.
 Trying to convert a spare Gespenst into something more impressive.
 - Russel: An irish spy for the Shadow Mirrors.
 Puts up with Katina more than most on the ship.
 Piloting a Gespenst with Blade Tonfas.
 - Latooni, a cold calculating girl who has defected from the EFA apparently to challenge herself.
-Piloting the Soldifar, a wierd Real Robot produced by a european company called Freemont Industries and used by the Earth's Liberation Front.
+Piloting the Soldifar, a weird Real Robot produced by a European company called Freemont Industries and used by the Earth's Liberation Front.
 - Arado: One of the pilots from the other universe, come to stop Vindel Mauser from leading Dark Brain to their universe.
 Resembles one of Katinas old friends, causing issues.
 Has been entrusted with a Guarlion Custom.
 - Ibis Douglas: A young woman who only joined the Shadow Mirror to find a friend of hers.
 Loves guns of all sizes, on both her mechs and her own person.
 Piloting a Schutzwald, but is holding out for something with more dakka.
-- Echidna Iasakki: A cold woman in charge of the W-series, a set of wierd pods that apparently hold reconstructed pilots loyal to Shadow Mirror.
+- Echidna Iasakki: A cold woman in charge of the W-series, a set of weird pods that apparently hold reconstructed pilots loyal to Shadow Mirror.
 Pilots a Rathgrith.
 - ????: The group is still a pilot short for the WildRaubtier they captured from the EFA.
 Echidna says she can sort this out, given time.

 ####ACTUAL CONTENT TO FOLLOW